alik605001/Goodreads_Scraper/README.md

 ### Input

 This script requires the search terms in a csv file.
-The search terms should include title and, preferably, be specific such as including author name.
+The search terms should include title and, preferably, be specific such as also including author name.

 ### Output